My Terrible Christmas Gift Guide of things to NOT give to my kids.

 2. The Problem of Noise:

-This one’s a tricky one as some noise is ‘good’ noise!
-I do love that my kids enjoy making music and I enjoy listening to them playing but I insist on them ‘practicing’ in their bedrooms – with the doors shut.
-There are also some toys that were designed by people who must have been wearing earplugs at the time.
+OK, I get that some noise is ‘good’ noise!
+I do love that my kids enjoy making music and I enjoy listening to them playing but as long as the practice at the other side of the house, behind a shut door.
+However, there are some toys that were designed by people who must have been wearing earplugs at the time.

 - ‘A Frozen doormat that plays let it go every time you stand on it!!
 Two years and still going painfully strong!!!’ – pinkpearbear.com